pwideman/find-sha1-hulud-users/README.md

-# sha1-hulud-actions
+# find-sha1-hulud-users

-Custom actions to look for potential Sha1-Hulud activity related to your GitHub Enterprise
+A custom GitHub action to find Enterprise Organization members and outside collaborators with potential Sha1-Hulud activity.